microsoft/vscode-go/README.md

 # Go for Visual Studio Code

+> **NOTE:** All content within this repo is private and cannot be shared with others without the express written permission of the product team.

-This Code extension adds rich language support for the Go language, including:
+This extension adds rich language support for the Go language to VS Code, including:

 - Colorization
 - Completion Lists (using `gocode`)